-Each SGI ICE X system will have one system administration controller, one rack leader controller (RLC) and at least one service node.
+Each SGI ICE X system will have one system administration controller, at least one rack leader controller (RLC) and at least one service node.
 All ICE X systems require one RLC for every eight CMCs in the system.
+Figure 3-4 shows an overview of the SGI ICE X system management and component network interaction.